Key Sectors

 Distributed energy opportunities.
 A proven distributed energy model at Université Sainte-Anne.

-Highly Developed Innovation Ecosystem e.g. Investments in Forest Industry Transformation (IFIT) program, Canada’s largest geomatics-focused learning environment at the Centre of Geographic Sciences (COGS) etc
+Highly Developed Innovation Ecosystem.
+Investments in Forest Industry Transformation (IFIT) program, Canada’s largest geomatics-focused learning environment at the Centre of Geographic Sciences (COGS) etc

 Renewable Energy